2 Days in Luxor: The Complete Itinerary Including the Sites Most Visitors Miss

 Day 1 — West Bank Morning, East Bank Afternoon

 The same structure as the one-day itinerary, but with more time at each site and less pressure between transitions.
+Start your Luxor day with a hot air balloon at sunrise — here is everything you need to know before you book

 Morning: Valley of the Kings

 With more time, you can visit four or five tombs instead of the standard three.
-The tomb of Seti I (separate ticket) is the finest painted tomb in Egypt — 300 square metres of hieroglyphic texts and painted scenes from the Book of the Dead, the Amduat, and the Book of Gates, all in vivid original colour.
+The tomb of Seti I (separate ticket) is the finest painted tomb in Egypt — 300 square meters of hieroglyphic texts and painted scenes from the Book of the Dead, the Amduat, and the Book of Gates, all in vivid original color.
 If you visit one tomb in Egypt, this is the one.

 The tomb of Ramesses VI is large, well-preserved, and usually less crowded than Tutankhamun's.
 The astronomical ceiling in the burial chamber — a map of the sky in white on black — is extraordinary.